IBM/customer-churn-prediction/README.md

 Sign up for IBM's [Watson Studio](https://dataplatform.ibm.com/).
 By creating a project in Watson Studio a free tier Object Storage service will be created in your IBM Cloud account.
 Take note of your service names as you will need to select them in the following steps.

-> Note: When creating your Object Storage service, select the Free storage type in order to avoid having to pay an upgrade fee.
+> Note: When creating your Object Storage service, select the Free storage type to avoid having to pay an upgrade fee.

 ### 2. Create a new Project